Ghini/ghini.desktop/doc/imex.rst

 |ghini.pocket| works with a reduced database snapshot, containing only the most significant
 elements, under a simplified schema.  |ghini.desktop| produces such a snapshot when it enters server mode, automatically and in the background.
-Production of a snapshot is generally fast, and a typical Pocket Server session consists of: importing from |ghini.pocket| clients, refreshing your snapshot, updating your clients.
+Production of a snapshot is generally fast, and a typical Pocket Server session consists of: pushing updates from |ghini.pocket| clients, refreshing your snapshot on |ghini.desktop|, pulling the new snapshot to each of your clients.

 |ghini.desktop| and |ghini.pocket| need to be connected to the same local network.
 The server
-GUI includes an entry for the server IP address, which you can't edit, and an entry for the port number, which defaults to GHINI/44464.
+GUI includes an informative entry for the server IP address, this you obviously don't edit, and an entry for the port number, which defaults to GHINI/44464.
 Make sure that every configuration on your clients matches the settings on the server.

 .. image:: images/pocket-server-settings.png